Pavan-1997/Linux-Shell_Basic_Commands/README.md

   (This command uses awk to print the first, second, and fourth fields (columns) of each line in the file "app.log."
 The fields are determined by whitespace (spaces or tabs) as the default field separator)

+- `awk '/INFO/ {print $1,$2,$4}' app.log`

+  (This command uses awk to search for lines containing the string "INFO" in the file "app.log" and prints the first, second, and fourth fields of each matching line)